Strategy Parameters

 SetCanOptimize and SetOptimize

-The StrategyParam<T>.SetCanOptimize and StrategyParam<T>.SetOptimize methods indicate whether the parameter can be used for optimization and set the range of values for optimization:
+The methods StrategyParam<T>.SetCanOptimize and StrategyParam<T>.SetOptimize specify whether the parameter can be used for optimization, and set the range of values for optimization:

 _longSmaLength = Param(nameof(LongSmaLength), 80)